 This question is often asked and if you have any programming friends, you’ll likely get a different answer from each friend.
 And you may even get a another suggestion to learn Java instead.
 Let me give you an answer that’s based on your needs instead of what language your friends like best.

 I’ve been programming for 25 years and have seen languages come and go.
-Keep reading for my advice that considers more than just the most popular language of the month.
+Keep reading for my full advice that considers more than just the most popular language of the month.

 Want to see exactly how to get started and build a simple game in C++?

 You can receive a free email course delivered to you over 5 days that will take you from a blank page to a working game.
 The full source code is available for you to study and copy.
 But the real value is in the journey.

 How do you go from nothing to a working application?

 That’s what you’ll learn in this free email course.
 Click the button below and you’ll be able to get “Day 1: Where do you begin?” right away.